 The doors have always been there to frighten you and invite you.
 David Whyte

-After my father died, my then 81-year-old mother lived on her own in the house I was born in until the day she died.
-During her final years, when she fell and broke her wrist or when she came home from the hospital, she would grudgingly agree to have Alga, her caregiver and friend, stay with her.
+After my father died, my then 81-year-old mother lived alone in the house I was born in until the day she died.
+During the last years of her life, when she fell and broke her wrist or came home from a hospital stay, she would grudgingly agree to have Alga, her caregiver and friend, stay with her.
 But as soon as I left to return home to Sacramento, she would tell Alga that she didn’t need to spend the night or be there all day.
 My mother was fiercely independent, and she loved having time to herself to draw, paint, write, read, learn.
 She drove until the final month of her life, running errands to Target and Trader Joe’s, going to art and memoir writing classes, meeting friends for lunch.

 I am not as brave as my mother, especially when it comes to staying alone or confronting aggressive, pushy, demanding people.
-But she taught me well about the importance of opening the door to new adventures and taking chances.
+But she taught me well about the importance of opening the door to adventures and taking chances.
 To say yes to living in other states and other countries.
 To seek out new experiences.
-I might be nervous, fail, make a mistake, stumble or say something stupid, but that was simply the price of admission for the chance to grow, to connect with a new friend, to learn something new, to find an undiscovered talent.
+I might be nervous, fail, make a mistake, say or do something stupid, but according to her, that was simply the price of admission for the change to grow, learn something new, discover a previously unknown talent.

-When a new door opens, you don’t know whether you will wind up being frightened or excited.
-Will life shatter your sense of safety and control or invite you to lean in to a new experience or opportunity?
+Whenever a door first opens, we don’t know whether we will wind up being frightened or excited.
+Will life shatter our sense of safety and control or invite us to lean into a new experience or opportunity?
 Jimmy’s diagnosis and death taught me that our worst nightmares can become a reality, and some days, I am scared a lot.
 But in the midst of the fear, I conjure up the “little woman in gray”, as my college roommate used to call my mom.
-I remember her ordinary bravery and quiet courage, the way she took chances, her willingness to fail, the way she embraced new people she met and the way she picked herself up when she fell and began again.
+I think of her ordinary bravery and quiet courage, the way she took chances and embraced new people and experiences.
+Most of all, I remember the way she would pick herself up whenever she fell and begin again.